hmcts/service-auth-provider-app/README.md

 ```bash
 $ ./gradlew test
 ```

-## Developing

-When your pull request is ready, you can request a review by posting on the #rpe Slack channel.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.